 Encourage the kids to start saving for souvenirs.
 Some families defer allowance money to Disney money.
 Use a cute Mickey Mouse piggy bank to stash coins and cash.
 We also use Disney Gift Cards to reward good behavior and gift cards can be used almost anywhere at Disneyland.

 We love our Disney lanyards for collecting and trading Disney pins.
 It’s a fabulous and affordable (when you trade) souvenir and gives the kids something to do and look at when they’re waiting in line.
 These lanyards come in a set of 3 with coin purses attached.

 This Minnie Mouse travel pillow doubles as a cute stuffed animal to sleep with once you get to the hotel.
 Plus, it comes with an autograph book for your favorite characters to sign at the parks!
 Get the Mickey Mouse version here.

 I feel it’s part of what makes our trip so magical, that we plan it together.
-I love hearing how excited my kids are as we pour over park maps and decide if the kids will be joining me on Tower of Terror this time or not.
+I love hearing how excited my kids are as we pour over park maps and decide if the kids will be joining me on Guardians of the Galaxy this time or not.

 Now that you’ve heard our rules for a successful Disneyland surprise, what are your thoughts?
 What did we miss?
 Are you ready to reveal your surprise Disneyland trip or will you just clue them in from the get-go?